Thinking with Drafting: Optical Decompression via Logical Reconstruction: Method

-The generated hypothesis $\hat{s}$ is passed to the rendering engine to produce the verification drafting image $\mathcal{V}$.
+\paragraph{Drafting and DSL-Conditioned Inference} The generated hypothesis $\hat{s}$ is passed to the rendering engine to produce the verification drafting image $\mathcal{V}$.
 It provides an explicit visual proof of the model's internal reasoning for human verification.
 The model derives the solution conditioned on the structured draft $\hat{s}$ it constructed.
 Unlike standard Chain-of-Thought which relies on ambiguous natural language, the drafting $\hat{s}$ acts as a logical context:

-In the second stage, the model utilizes the output from the previous stage as a "drafting context."
+In the second stage, the model utilizes the output from the previous stage as a ``drafting context.''
 The initial draft $\hat{s}_1$ acts as an externalized cognitive scaffold, allowing the model to inspect its own reasoning.
 The model generates a refined explanation $\hat{t}_2$, a completed DSL $\hat{s}_2$, and the final answer $\hat{a}$:

 By grounding the reasoning in $\hat{s}$, the calculations are guided by the explicit topology defined in the draft.
 The TwD paradigm thus posits that the \textit{act of constructing} the draft is the reasoning engine itself, ensuring the final answer is a derivative of a verified logical structure.